RomanLut/hx-esp32-cam-fpv/README.md

 800x456 image looks much better on **ov5640** compared to **ov2640** thanks to highger sensor quality and less noise.

-1024x576 30fps requires 36Mbps+ wifi rate to provide benefits over 800x456.
+1024x576 30fps requires 36Mbps+(> ~6Mbps actual total) wifi rate to provide benefits over 800x456.

 It is possible to enable 50Fps 640x360 and 800x456 modes is **Camera Settings**.
 These modes are the best choise for FPV.
 Unfortunatelly, camera seems to distort colors in low light conditions in these modes (flying in the evening).